 3380.
 Business Decision-Making.
-This course analyzes theories and practices of decision-making in a variety of business settings with the aim of helping students make better business decisions.
+This course analyzes theories and practices of decisionmaking in a variety of business settings with the aim of helping students make better business decisions.
 Specifically, it focuses on understanding the processes through which individuals and firms make decisions (and mistakes) in uncertain situations.
 Particular emphasis is put on how to process information effectively, when to use rules of thumb and how to detect biased judgments.
 The course emphasizes simulations and in-class experiments.
-Prerequisites: MATH 1309 or 1337: ECO 1311 and 1312: STAT 2301 or 2331, or ITOM 2305, or EMIS 4340 or 5370.
+Prerequisites: MATH 1309 or 1337; ECO 1311 and 1312; STAT 2301 or 2331, or ITOM 2305, or EMIS 3340.